· None yet

 As usual in a graduate course, no single textbook covers all the topics we will touch on.
 However, fairly complete coverages of the course content can be found in:

-Also, in particular as a starting point for the course project, you may want to look at the following books (in addition to the references provided in the Appendix section on the website):
+You may also want to look at the following books (in addition to the references provided in the Appendix section on the website):

-Course material (password-protected, will potentially be updated throughout the term):
+Course Material (password-protected, will be updated throughout the term):